 - Meanwhile, make the ricotta: Drain the tofu and pat dry the block very well using a clean towel.
 Transfer to a food processor.
 Drain and rinse the can of white beans, then also transfer to the food processor.
 Process until mostly smooth.

-- Then, add the rest of the ricotta ingredients except for the water in the food (garlic, lemon juice, nutritional yeast, onion powder, garlic powder, dried oregano and salt).
+- Then, add the rest of the ricotta ingredients except for the water in the food (crushed garlic, lemon juice, nutritional yeast, onion powder, garlic powder, dried oregano and salt).
 Process until combined.

 - Add about 2-3 tablespoons of water and process again.
 Use a spatula to scrape the walls of the food processor and add more water + process again until the desired consistency.
 You are looking to reach a texture similar to classic ricotta.
 Taste and adjust salt, garlic and lemon to your preference and set aside.

-- Add more marinara sauce over the manicotti and drizzle the vegan white sauce over (or simply sprinkle some vegan mozzarella cheese).
+- Add more marinara sauce over the manicotti and drizzle some of the vegan white sauce over (or simply sprinkle some vegan mozzarella cheese).
+You might have more white sauce than you need.

 - Cover with foil and bake for 30 minutes.
-Then, turn up the heat to 450º, uncover and bake for another 10-15 minutes.
+Then, turn up the heat to 450ºF, uncover and bake for another 10-15 minutes.
 Enjoy!

 Video